johnridesabike/bikewalklife/posts/2022/03/dealing-with-anti-bicycle-internet-trolls.md

   alt: ''
   caption: ''
 external_link: https://www.theguardian.com/environment/bike-blog/2022/mar/03/anti-cycling-trolls-andrew-tierney-online-abuse
+excerpt: >
+  The Guardian posted a profile of Andrew Tierney, a UK man who has begun fighting anti-bicycle trolls.
+It delves into the kinds of online abuse he sees and his strategies for addressing it.

 ---
 The Guardian posted a profile of Andrew Tierney, a UK man who has begun fighting anti-bicycle trolls.
 It delves into the kinds of online abuse he sees and his strategies for addressing it.